 A midwife will see you the day after and perform a full examination on baby.
 Several midwives have undertaken a course which enables them to do this examination.
 You will also be checked over.

-A drop in hearing screening test will be offered at the hospital, in the antenatal clinic, when you feel well enough to take your baby.
+A drop in hearing screening test will be offered at the hospital, in the Children’s Outpatient Department, when you feel well enough to take your baby.

 Further visits will be arranged between the midwife and yourself.